Guide for Undocumented Individuals Traveling in the U.S.

 • Native American tribal ID cards

-• Airline or airport photo ID cards issued in compliance with TSA regulations and transportation worker ID credential
+• Airline or airport photo ID cards issued in compliance with TSA regulations and transportation worker ID credentials

 Preparing for Your Domestic Flight

-Make sure that when you book your flight, the name on your ticket is an exact match with the ID you will be using.
+Make sure that when you book your flight, the name, date of birth, and gender marker on your ticket exactly match the ID you will be using.

 2. Secure your devices.